pooltogether/v4-docs/docs/design/index.md

 When users "deposit into PoolTogether" they are really depositing into an ERC4626 vault that contributes its yield to the Prize Pool and tracks deposits using the Twab Controller.

-The vault can be created by anyone; and PoolTogether V5 has a Vault Factory that makes deploying new vaults a snap.
-The default factory Vault is an ERC4626 Vault that uses another ERC4626 Vault to generate yield.
-When a user creates a new Vault they must pass the address of the ERC4626 yield vault.
+The vault can be created by anyone; and PoolTogether V5 has a Prize Vault Factory that makes deploying new vaults a snap.
+The default factory vault is an ERC4626 Vault that uses another ERC4626 vault to generate yield.
+When a user creates a new vault they must pass the address of the ERC4626 yield vault.
 A Prize Pool can support any number of vaults.

 In order for users to be eligible to win prizes, their balances must be tracked in the Twab Controller.
-The default PoolTogether vault doesn't actually store any balances internally; all balances are stored in the Twab Controller.
+The default PoolTogether prize vault doesn't actually store any balances internally; all balances are stored in the Twab Controller.

 Yield accrued by the underlying 4626 vault is exposed to an external liquidator, which liquidates the yield and contributes the resulting prize token to the Prize Pool.